TLLRSK/Pokedex-Js-Tsc/readme.txt

 #POKEDEX APP - Javascript + Typescript

-Showing first generation pokemons (0-151) using PokeApi.
+Showing first generation pokemons (from 0 to 151) using PokeApi.
 Includes Search by name and Filter by type.

+#📗

-#WHAT I'VE LEARNT:
+WHAT I'VE LEARNT:

 - Using REST API:
     - Fetch & Await